mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_sidecar.md

 }
 ```

+> Note the `"type": "sidecar"` is required to specify that this resource is a sidecar.

 In this example, the configuration defines a very simple sidecar resource by specifying only the docker image of the sidecar application and exposing it to the `5000` port of the container.
 To define a more specific configuration with `ConfigMaps`, `Probes` or `EnvironmentVariables` too just follow the `json-schema` below.

 <details>